Michael Badnarik: Arguments for limited government

-Badnarik believes that the federal government has exceeded its Constitutional bounds and should be scaled back in favor of a laissez-faire society.
-His political views are influenced by the writings of both Ayn Rand and L. Neil Smith.
+Badnarik believes that the federal government had exceeded its Constitutional bounds and should be scaled back in favor of a laissez-faire society.

 Views on taxes

-Badnarik believes that the U.S. Constitution does not provide for a federal income tax and has posed the tax protester argument that the Sixteenth Amendment to the United States Constitution was never legally ratified.
+Badnarik did not believe that the U.S. Constitution provided for a federal income tax, and posed the tax protester argument that the Sixteenth Amendment to the United States Constitution was never legally ratified.

-Badnarik has also posed the tax protester argument that the Internal Revenue Code of 1986, as "non-positive law," applies to only certain groups, and argues that the only types of income susceptible to taxation are "the domestic income of foreigners, certain foreign income of Americans, income of certain possessions corporations, and income of international and foreign sales corporations" He has also cited the Supreme Court decision Brushaber v.
+Badnarik also posed the tax protester argument that the Internal Revenue Code of 1986, as "non-positive law," was only applicable to certain groups, and argues that the only types of income susceptible to taxation are "the domestic income of foreigners, certain foreign income of Americans, income of certain possessions corporations, and income of international and foreign sales corporations" He has also cited the Supreme Court decision Brushaber v.
 Union Pacific Railroad, in which the Court indicated that the Sixteenth Amendment of the U.S. Constitution did not give Congress any power that it did not have already.
 He also argues that the Sixteenth Amendment was not properly ratified, citing the two-volume work The Law that Never Was, co-authored by William J. Benson.

-One of his key statements on income tax is that the United States grew to be the most powerful nation in the Universe without requiring such a tax, and that it began to falter when the government began to intervene in the economy and individuals' lives.
-In the past, he has stated that refusing to file a tax return is justifiable until the Internal Revenue Service (IRS) provides a legal reason for doing so (see Federal statutes imposing obligations to pay income taxes and file returns).
-However, in his book Good to Be King he writes, "I do not know if Americans are liable to pay income taxes."
+One of his key statements on income tax was that the United States grew to be the most powerful nation in the Universe without requiring such a tax, and that it began to falter when the government began to intervene in the economy and individuals' lives.
 In an August 2004 interview with the journal Liberty, Badnarik stated that he had not filed tax returns for approximately the previous three years as he was unemployed.
-However, he said he had contacted the IRS to find out his tax liability and to settle up on any taxes he owed.
-This was an effort to make his then-campaign to be the President of the United States go more smoothly.
+He further added that he had contacted the IRS to find out his tax liability and to settle up on any taxes he owed.
+This was an effort to minimize difficulties for his then-campaign for the presidency.